Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/post-execution.md

 Interaction commands allow you to return `Task<RuntimeResult>` to pass on additional information about the command execution process back to your post-execution logic.

-Custom `RuntimeResult` classes can be created by inheriting the base `RuntimeResult` class.
+Custom [RuntimeResult] classes can be created by inheriting the base [RuntimeResult] class.

 If command execution process reaches the method body of the command and no exceptions are thrown during the execution of the method body, `RuntimeResult` returned by your command will be accessible by casting/type-checking the `IResult` parameter of the *CommandExecuted event delegate.

+[AutocompletionResult]: xref:Discord.AutoCompleteResult
+[ExecuteResult]: xref:Discord.Interactions.ExecuteResult
+[PreconditionGroupResult]: xref:Discord.Interactions.PreconditionGroupResult
+[PreconditionResult]: xref:Discord.Interactions.PreconditionResult
+[RuntimeResult]: xref:Discord.Interactions.RuntimeResult
+[SearchResult]: xref:Discord.Interactions.SearchResult
+[TypeConverterResult]: xref:Discord.Interactions.TypeConverterResult